faouziMohamed/evote-app/README.md

 # evote-app

-A simulation of online voting using basic nodejs, express and openPGP for encryption.
+Online voting App using basic nodejs, express and openPGP for encryption.

 ## Testing